An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 The particle motion in an electromagnetic plane wave was used in \cite{Arefiev:2015} as a test for the Boris integrator.
-Given a wave propagating in the $x$--direction with $\omega = \omega_0$, $T_0 = 2\pi/\omega_0$, and $\lambda_0 = T_0 c$ and polarised in the $y$--direction, the motion of the particle is governed by two integrals of motion \cite{Landau:1975},
+In this setup, a wave is propagating in the $x$--direction with a wavelength $\lambda_0$ and polarised in the $y$--direction.
+Then $T_0 = \lambda_0 / c$ and the motion of the particle is governed by two integrals of motion \cite{Landau:1975},

 where $a = qA/mc$ is the normalised vector potential.
 Assuming the particle is at rest when $a=0$, one finds that

 and the maximum energy gained by the particle is given by \cite{Arefiev:2015}

 where $a_0$ is the peak amplitude of the wave.